valevo/SABIO/ConConCor/README.md

 # CONtentious Words in CONtext CORpus (ConConCor)

-## Notes & Questions

- - what about the following procedure: sample a random fragment `s` (=the context), then sample a (non-contiguous) span `p` from `s`; the task for the participant is then to rate contentiousness
-   => as opposed to the participant identifying spans by themselves
-   -> could remedy the problem that it may be too unclear to the paricipants what 'contentiousness' implies for the task -> potential problem: most spans will not be contentious, i.e. waste of time & may influence the 'contentiousness baseline'

- - require diversity in the group of annotators
-   -> contentiousness as the sum of what the society considers as such
-   -> what information do we want to ask from participants?

 ## Data Selection

  - [interesting example about the use of the word "Bosneger" provided by Andrei](https://www.delpher.nl/nl/kranten/view?query=bosneger&coll=ddd&identifier=ddd:110587315:mpeg21:a0154&resultsidentifier=ddd:110587315:mpeg21:a0154&rowid=8)